NRLParticipation/NRL-Cookbook/docs/administrators/volunteer-agreements.md

 ---

-## High complexity: Volunteer Contract Lifecycle Manager
+## High complexity: Volunteer contract lifecycle manager

 Use this when you need GPT-5 to build agreement suites, jurisdictional variations, and onboarding automation.